 NJ doctor charged in drug ring wrote thousands of bogus opioid prescriptions

-Newark, N.J. – New Jersey authorities arrested an internist for allegedly writing fraudulent prescriptions for tens of thousands of painkillers as part of a drug dealing ring, the state attorney general said Wednesday.
+Newark, N.J. – New Jersey authorities arrested an internist for allegedly writing fraudulent prescriptions for tens of thousands of painkillers and anxiety pills as part of a drug dealing ring, the state attorney general said Wednesday.

 Dr. Craig Gialanella, who has a medical practice in Belleville, N.J., was arrested Monday and charged with second-degree distribution of narcotics, New Jersey Attorney General Christopher Porrino said Wednesday in Newark at a news conference.